 - Recruits, trains, develops, and deploys volunteers in accordance with organizational goals.
 Aligns volunteers' interests with organizational priorities.
 Supports volunteer needs and designs opportunities to maximize volunteer engagement.
 Ensures inclusion of volunteer perspectives in strategic planning.

-- 5+ years of experience training and managing volunteers
+- 7+ years of experience working with diverse and multi-cultural communities

 Flexible Work Arrangement (FWA)